greg2012201/game-deals-app/README.md

 # game-deals-app
 :point_right: :point_right: **go to the [LIVE](https://games-deals.firebaseapp.com/)** :point_left::point_left:

-You can login to the aplication with the fallowing data:
+You can login to the application with the following data:
 | mail | password |
 |------|----------|
 |example@example.com|test1.|